 (3) The regulations may provide for exemptions from the requirements of this section.

-[Section 11 amended by No. 76 of 2000 s.
+[Section 11 amended: No. 76 of 2000 s.
 49.]

 12. Understatement of prime cost items etc. by builder, offence

 (1) A builder must not enter into a contract that contains an amount or an estimated amount for a prime cost item or a provisional sum if the amount or estimated amount is misstated by being less than the least amount that it could reasonably cost to supply the item or perform the work to which the amount relates.